tedneward/Azgaarnoth/Creatures/Exotic/Kraken.md

 >
 >***Ink Cloud (Costs 3 Actions).*** While underwater, the kraken expels an ink cloud in a 60-foot radius.
 The cloud spreads around corners, and that area is heavily obscured to creatures other than the kraken.
 Each creature other than the kraken that ends its turn there must succeed on a DC 23 Constitution saving throw, taking 16 (3d10) poison damage on a failed save, or half as much damage on a successful one.
 A strong current disperses the cloud, which otherwise disappears at the end of the kraken's next turn.
 >

+### A Kraken's Lair
+A kraken lives in dark depths, usually a sunken rift or a cavern filled with detritus, treasure, and wrecked ships.

->### Lair Actions
+#### Lair Actions
->
->n initiative count 20 (losing initiative ties), the kraken takes a lair action to cause one of the following magical effects:
+On initiative count 20 (losing initiative ties), the kraken takes a lair action to cause one of the following magical effects:

->
-> A strong current moves through the kraken's lair.
+* A strong current moves through the kraken’s lair.
 Each creature within 60 feet of the kraken must succeed on a DC 23 Strength saving throw or be pushed up to 60 feet away from the kraken.
 On a success, the creature is pushed 10 feet away from the kraken.
->
-> Creatures in the water within 60 feet of the kraken have vulnerability to lightning damage until initiative count 20 on the next round.
+* Creatures in the water within 60 feet of the kraken have vulnerability to lightning damage until initiative count 20 on the next round.
->
-> The water in the kraken's lair becomes electrically charged.
+* The water in the kraken’s lair becomes electrically charged.
 All creatures within 120 feet of the kraken must succeed on a DC 23 Constitution saving throw, taking 10 (3d6) lightning damage on a failed save, or half as much damage on a successful one.

->
->### Regional Effects
+#### Regional Effects
->
->he region containing a kraken's lair is warped by the creature's blasphemous presence, creating the following magical effects:
+The region containing a kraken’s lair is warped by the creature’s blasphemous presence, creating the following magical effects:

->
-> The kraken can alter the weather at will in a 6-mile radius centered on its lair.
+* The kraken can alter the weather at will in a 6-mile radius centered on its lair.
 The effect is identical to the control weather spell.
->
-> Water elementals coalesce within 6 miles of the lair.
-These elementals can't leave the water and have Intelligence and Charisma scores of 1 (−5).
+* Water elementals coalesce within 6 miles of the lair.
+These elementals can’t leave the water and have Intelligence and Charisma scores of 1 (−5).
->
-> Aquatic creatures within 6 miles of the lair that have an Intelligence score of 2 or lower are charmed by the kraken and aggressive toward intruders in the area.
+* Aquatic creatures within 6 miles of the lair that have an Intelligence score of 2 or lower are charmed by the kraken and aggressive toward intruders in the area.

->
-> When the kraken dies, all of these regional effects fade immediately.
+When the kraken dies, all of these regional effects fade immediately.
->

-### A Kraken's Lair
-A kraken lives in dark depths, usually a sunken rift or a cavern filled with detritus, treasure, and wrecked ships.

-#### Lair Actions

-#### Regional Effects